TeenLife

 The Engineering Summer Academy at PENN (ESAP) welcomes highly motivated and talented students to explore engineering at the college level.
 Work with leading faculty while earning college credit, live on Penn’s historic campus, and connect with new friends from around the world!

-iD TECH CAMPS—Multiple Locations
+iD Tech Camps—Multiple Locations

 At iD Tech Camps, students build in-demand skills in coding, game development, robotics engineering, and design.
 The top universities on the planet - Stanford, NYU, Caltech - have trusted and hosts our programs for over 20 years, inspiring students to dream BIG.
 Held at more than 130 locations worldwide.

-Pathways to Stem Cell Science is a unique non-profit biotech-based education and research institute located in Los Angeles, California.
-Our educational mission is to “inspire, guide and prepare students for future bioscience careers, with an emphasis on the cutting edge fields of stem cell biology and regenerative medicine”.
+Pathways to Stem Cell Science is a unique non-profit biotech-based education and research institute in Los Angeles, California.
+Our educational mission is to “inspire, guide and prepare students for future bioscience careers, with an emphasis on the cutting edge fields of stem cell biology and regenerative medicine.”
 Learn cutting-edge science from professional research scientists in a real biotech research lab working hands-on with actual stem cells.

 SCI-Arc’s Design Immersion Days (DID) is an immersive four-week summer program that introduces high school students of varying backgrounds to the academic and professional world of design and architecture.
 It’s intended to inspire curiosity and help students gain basic design knowledge and critical thinking skills, and familiarize them with the expansive architectural and design culture of Los Angeles.